Enhanced Gem Inclusions

 Gem treatments can affect a stone’s value and stability.
 Learn how the most common procedures work and how to identify enhanced gem inclusions.

-It is common to glue two or three pieces of material together to make a single stone.
-Opals are frequently formed as doublets, a thin layer of opal on a secure backing, or triplets, with a clear quartz cover.
-This is done to make use of thin, delicate material and the layers are visible without magnification.
+Two or three pieces of material can be glued together to make a single assembled stone.
+Very frequently, treaters form opal cabochons with a thin layer of opal on a secure backing (a doublet), sometimes with an additional clear quartz cover (a triplet).
+These techniques make use of thin, delicate material, and you can see the layers without magnification.

 On the other hand, distinguishing assembled faceted stones can prove more difficult.
 Inexpensive stones can have colored glue between two layers of colorless, synthetic material.
 Others are designed to deceive gemologists.
 They may have tops of natural gem material on a synthetic bottom or a natural but colorless bottom with dyed glue.
 (Center-fused color treated gems use an HPHT process instead of glue to fuse diffusion-treated pieces).